-The King-king property is centered at approximate geographical coordinates 7°11'31"N Latitude and 125°58'24"E Longitude on the Philippine Island of Mindanao.
+The King-king property is centered at approximate geographical coordinates 7°11'31"N and 125°58'24"E Latitude Longitude on the Philippine Island of Mindanao.
 The mineral reserve is located at Sitio Gumayan, Barangay King-king, Municipality of Pantukan, Province of Compostela Valley, in Mindanao.

-The King-king property is a large coppergold proven and probable mineral reserve.
+The King-king property is a large copper-gold proven and probable mineral reserve.
 The proven mineral reserves are 99.1 million tonnes at 0.349% total copper, 0.132% soluble copper and 0.514 grams per tonne (g/t) gold.
 The probable mineral reserves include 518.8 million tonnes at 0.290% total copper, 0.075% soluble copper, and 0.373 grams per tonne (g/t) gold.
-The proven and probable mineral reserve consists of 4.1 billion pounds of contained copper and 7.8 million troy ounces of contained gold, as documented in the Company's Technical Report.
+The proven and probable mineral reserve consists of 4.1 billion pounds (1.9 million tonnes) of contained copper and 7.8 million troy ounces (0.24 million kilograms) of contained gold, as documented in the Company's Technical Report.